Mutestock/dbd_exam/readme.md

 > docker-compose -f docker-compose.data-processing.yml up \
 > docker-compose -f docker-compose.main.yml up

+Run this command:

+> docker-compose up --build

+The entire project's total size is 8~ gb.
+It'll probably take 10 minutes total.
+Don't stop the process prematurely.
+It's done when you see this guy: ヽ༼ຈل͜ຈ༽ﾉ

 Use -d for detached mode. \
 Or start a new terminal with each command. \
 Note that data-population shuts down immediately after having finished its purpose. \